 Jennifer Kennedy, PA

-Jennifer holds a bachelor’s degree in communications from Susquehanna University, where she studied creative writing.
-A lifelong thespian, she also spent a semester studying theater in London through Penn State University.
-Jennifer worked in marketing and public relations at Prudential Financial and Lippincott Williams & Wilkins before starting her own public relations and writing business twelve years ago.
-She was recently published in the best-selling “Chicken Soup for the Soul: The Wonder of Christmas.”
-Jennifer lives in the Philadelphia suburbs with her husband of 17 years, two sports-loving sons, and well-loved rescue dog.
+Jennifer holds a bachelor’s degree in corporate communications from Susquehanna University, where she minored in creative writing and business.
+She worked in marketing and public relations at Prudential Financial and Lippincott Williams & Wilkins before becoming a freelance writer.
+She creates marketing and public relations content but most enjoys the personal side of writing.
+Jennifer’s story “Space Mountain at Midnight” was published in “Chicken Soup for the Soul: The Wonder of Christmas.”
+Most recently, she wrote about the extraordinary way her father has faced pancreatic cancer in “Darkness & Light” for Deborah Norville’s new book “Chicken Soup for the Soul: Think Positive, Live Happy.”
+She lives in Pennsylvania with her husband of seventeen years, two sports-loving sons and a well-loved rescue dog.

 As a Story Terrace writer, Jennifer interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.